danielhoward314/cloud-inventory/README.md

 The [gRPC-gateway docs](https://grpc-ecosystem.github.io/grpc-gateway/) give a great summary of their usage:
 > "gRPC-Gateway is a plugin of protoc.
 It reads a gRPC service definition and generates a reverse-proxy server which translates a RESTful JSON API into gRPC.
 This server is generated according to custom options in your gRPC definition."

+## maildev SMTP mock server

+The signup flow for this application requires new users verify their email with a code sent via email.
+In local development, I use [maildev](https://github.com/maildev/maildev) as a mock SMTP server.
+In addition to the SMPT server, the `maildev` container also spins up a UI at `http://0.0.0.0:1080/`.